YAY…You chose Caitlin Amy…

 Your date is now reserved, WOO!

-Choosing Vendors plays a huge role in the visual outcome for your day.
-Florals in particular, make a big difference.
-Concentrate on your ceremony setup as this has the biggest visual impact for the whole day.
+Choosing your vendors plays a huge role in the overall visual outcome of your day.
+Florals in particular can make a big difference.
+I always encourage couples to think carefully about their ceremony setup, as this is where the most impactful images of the day are created.

 Caitlin Miller Makeup